ddesantiag0/lab3/README.md

 The bug (the code fix needed)
 Then, explain the connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?

-The two of bugs were ReverseInPlace in ArrayExamples.java and
+The two of bugs were ReverseInPlace in ArrayExamples.java and Reversed in ArrayExamples.java

 With ReverseInPlace the failure-inducing input was: